Exclusive: Mass production at Samsung’s Taylor plant slated to begin in 2027

 An aerial view of Samsung Electronics' Taylor site under construction.
 [TAYLOR ECONOMIC DEVELOPMENT COOPERATION]

-“It appears that even internally at Samsung, the timeline for the start of mass production has not yet been finalized,” a source familiar with developments told the Korea JoongAng Daily.
-“The schedule has continued to slip, and it is now understood that a full-scale ramp-up for a meaningful volume output could be pushed to early next year.”
+“The schedule has continued to shift, and it is now understood that a full-scale ramp-up for a meaningful volume output could be pushed to early next year,” a source familiar with developments told the Korea JoongAng Daily.

-Another source at a semiconductor materials firm echoed the setback.
+Another source at a semiconductor materials firm corroborated the 2027 timeline.

-“The plant has begun pilot operations, but full-scale manufacturing has already been significantly delayed,” the source said.
-“The timeline appears to shift frequently, and there is no clear start-of-production milestone,” he said, adding that there appear to be factory utilization issues with specifying further.
+“The plant has begun pilot operations,” the source said.
+“The timeline appears to shift frequently, and there is no clear start-of-production milestone.”

 Related Article